mironside/mironside.github.io-nope/_posts/2015-06-08-set-data-structure.md

 But now the Bag is two discontiguous chunks of memory: the Bag structure and the items array.
 Moving, copying or reallocating the Bag is a multistep process: 1) copy the Bag struct  2) alloc a new items array  3) copy the old items into the new array  4) assign the new items to the new Bag's items.

-Another option is to allocate the Bag and items as a contiguous block of memory.
+An alternative is to allocate the Bag and items as a contiguous block of memory.

 {% highlight c %}
 struct Bag {